ForkableWorld/forkable-world-os/README.md

-# The Operating System for Your Ideal World
+# The Operating System for an Ideal World

 Imagine the world was an open-source operating system like Unix.